robert-koch-institut/mex-model/docs/index.md

 # MEx Metadata Schema

-### MEx - Metadata Exchange Platform

-With the Metadata Exchange (MEx) project, the [Robert Koch Institute](https://www.rki.de) (RKI) is developing a transparency platform for finding metadata about the institute's research activities and data.

-Via MEx, metadata will be made findable, accessible and available for further research.
-The goal is to get an overview of RKI's research data, understand its context, and to know what to consider when reusing the data.
-The project is also one of the many iniatives to implement the German government's open data strategy.

-For further details, please consult the [project page](https://www.rki.de/DE/Content/Forsch/MEx/MEx_node.html).

-**Contact** \
-For more information, please feel free to email us at [mex@rki.de](mailto:mex@rki.de).

-### Publisher of this document
-**Robert Koch-Institut** \
-Nordufer 20 \
-13353 Berlin \
-Germany

-## Abstract

 The MEx metadata schema is used to catalog Public Health data, resources and activities of the [Robert Koch Institute (RKI)](https://www.rki.de) - the federal Public Health institute of Germany - with the goal of making them findable and accessible via a web application.

 The MEx metadata schema enables the description of data and resources derived from the (research) activities of RKI.